NikoLaFerrari/y3/compilers/project/readme.md

 * **Unique VIDs**: To handle variable shadowing and nested scopes correctly, every declared variable is assigned a unique integer `vid`.
 The type checker resolves names to these VIDs immediately.
 * **Capture Sets**: During type checking (`check_program`), the compiler computes the set of captured variables for each nested procedure.
 If a variable is accessed from an outer scope, its VID is added to the procedure's `captures` set.
 * **Scope Management**: The type checker uses a stack of environments (`fun_env_stack`) to correctly enforce the rule that inner functions cannot be redeclared in the same scope.
+Function values are restricted to parameters only.
+Functions are neither returned nor stored in variables, matching the project constraints and enabling a static-link–based implementation without full closures.

 ### 2. Intermediate Representation (TAC)
 * **Fat Pointers**: Function values are treated as "Fat Pointers" (Code Pointer + Static Link).